jbush001/NyuziProcessor/README.md

 First, build the Nyuzi toolchain following instructions in https://github.com/jbush001/NyuziToolchain

 Next, you will need Verilator.
-Many package managers have Verilator, but it may be old.
-If you don't have it already, try to install it as follows:
+Many package managers have Verilator, but it may be out of date.
+It can be installed as follows (assuming Ubuntu):

     sudo apt-get install verilator
     verilator --version.